awsdocs/amazon-aurora-user-guide/doc_source/USER_Tagging.md

 To learn more about how to construct the required ARN, see [Constructing an ARN for Amazon RDS](USER_Tagging.ARN.md#USER_Tagging.ARN.Constructing)\.

-## API<a name="USER_Tagging.API"></a>
+## RDS API<a name="USER_Tagging.API"></a>

 You can add, list, or remove tags for a DB instance using the Amazon RDS API\.
-+ To add a tag to an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_AddTagsToResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_AddTagsToResource.html) operation\.
++ To add a tag to an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_AddTagsToResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_AddTagsToResource.html) operation\.
-+ To list tags that are assigned to an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ListTagsForResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_ListTagsForResource.html)\.
++ To list tags that are assigned to an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ListTagsForResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ListTagsForResource.html)\.
-+ To remove tags from an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_RemoveTagsFromResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_RemoveTagsFromResource.html) operation\.
++ To remove tags from an Amazon RDS resource, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveTagsFromResource.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RemoveTagsFromResource.html) operation\.

 To learn more about how to construct the required ARN, see [Constructing an ARN for Amazon RDS](USER_Tagging.ARN.md#USER_Tagging.ARN.Constructing)\.